micantoine/svelte-preprocess-cssmodules/README.md

 ### Svelte Preprocess

-Svelte is running the preprocessors by phases, going through all *markup* first, following by *script* and then *style*.
+Svelte is running the preprocessors by phases, going through all *markup* first, followed by *script* and then *style*.

-The CSS Modules preprocessor is doing all its work on the markup phase via `svelte.parse()` that requires the compoment to be a valid standard svelte component (using vanilla js and vanilla css).
-It will throw an error if it encounters any other code (such as typescript or sass).
+The CSS Modules preprocessor is doing all its work on the markup phase via `svelte.parse()` which requires the compoment to be a valid standard svelte component (using vanilla js and vanilla css). if any other code (such as typescript or sass) is encountered, an error will be thrown.

 ```js
 const { typescript, scss } = require('svelte-preprocess');